The Minuteman enjoys riding on the Minuteman Commuter Bikeway.

 Fourteen bicycle routes provide 82 miles total of convenient ways to travel within Lexington.
-These were developed by Bob Sawyer.
 Most have one end at the town border on a road that enters a neighboring town.
 Many have the other end at Lexington Center where the first shots of the American Revolution were fired.
 Others connect to middle schools.
 Several use or connect with the Minuteman Commuter Bikeway.
 Three connect with the Minuteman National Historical Park.

 Each of the routes has separate cue sheets for the ride in each direction.
 Each cue sheet lists mileages, actions, and landmarks.
 These rides make good use of existing bicycle paths, identified bicycle lanes, and quiet residential streets.

 Nearby sites of historic or public interest are included, with instructions how to get there from a landmark on the ride.
 Many of these sites have links to more information about them.